mattuz/TDDE25-SC2-bot/README.md

 Now everything is ready for PyCharm, start PyCharm and select "Open" and navigate to the location you clone your fork of this repository.

+In order to run the code, right file name "main.py" in the project panel on the right and select "Debug main".
+This will run the code in "main.py" and start Starcraft II.
+You can now edit the code in "main.py" by double-clicking on it.